Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

+The authors would like thank the anonymous referee for numerous useful comments which greatly improved the exposition.
+This project began at ICERM which provided a stimulating environment.
 W. P. H. was supported by N.S.F.
-Grant DMS-1101233 and a PSC-CUNY Award (funded by The Professional Staff Congress and The City University of New York).
-R. T. was supported by Supported by BSF grant 2010428, ERC starting grant DLGAPS 279893, and NSF Postdoctoral Fellowship DMS-1204008.
+Grants DMS-1101233 and DMS-1101233 as well as by a PSC-CUNY Award (funded by The Professional Staff Congress and The City University of New York).
+R. T. was supported by BSF grant 2010428, ERC starting grant DLGAPS 279893, NSF Postdoctoral Fellowship DMS-1204008, and an AMS-Simons Travel Grant.
 The quote from on the first page is taken from \emph{Surfaces} in \cite{RyanPoems}.